rerun-io/rerun/crates/re_viewer/data/quick_start_guides/cpp_connect.md

 #### Using the Rerun C++ SDK
-First install the `arrow-cpp` library on your system using your favorite package manager.
+First you need to install the `arrow-cpp` library on your system using your favorite package manager.
+If you are using [pixi], you can simply type `pixi global install arrow-cpp`.
+Find more information at the official Arrow Apache [install guide](https://arrow.apache.org/install/).

-Then add the following to your `CMakeLists.txt`:
+If you're using CMake, you can add the following to your `CMakeLists.txt`:

 ```cmake
 include(FetchContent)